-Netflix’s 2018 crime drama ‘Gun City’ (original title – La sombra de la ley) is a good Spanish film we have seen in recent times.
-The film that has won three Goya Awards, including Artistic Direction and Best Cinematography (Josu Inchaustegui), follows characters in a chaotic 1920s Spain, when the country was reeling under corruption amid political and military turmoil.
+Netflix’s 2018 crime drama ‘Gun City’ (original title – La sombra de la ley) is a good Spanish film we have seen recently.
+The film that has won three Goya Awards, including Artistic Direction and Best Cinematography (Josu Inchaustegui), follows characters in a chaotic 1920s Spain when the country was reeling under corruption amid political and military turmoil.

-This crime story, set in 1920s Barcelona, follows a double agent who is assigned to work his way into the local mafia, businessmen, corrupt officials and anarchist to find out those who actually stole military weapons through a violent train robbery and then sold those to anarchist groups.
+This crime story, set in 1920s Barcelona, follows a double agent who is assigned to work his way into the local mafia, businessmen, corrupt officials, and anarchists to find out those who actually stole military weapons through a violent train robbery and then sold those to anarchist groups.

 ‘Gun City’ Movie Plot

 An investigator named Aníbal Uriarte from Madrid is on a mission to find out the perpetrators behind the robbery of military weapons in Barcelona.
 However, he soon finds out the reality behind the devolving administration in the country that is now run by corrupt cops, underworld mafias, and businessmen with their vested interest.

 Gun City – Movie Trailer

 ‘Gun City’ with its basic plotline opens a more layered story with historical narrative and interesting characters.
 Here we see an investigative officer who is trying to do his duty even though he sees many of his cop colleagues are corrupt; a gangster and nightclub owner with good connection to fulfill his evil business interest; a labor leader who advocates peaceful protest demanding fairer wages; and young revolutionaries who see violence as the only way to get justice.

 Director Dani de la Torre very nicely created this stylish yet beautiful vintage cinema that not only shows corruption at the highest level, conflicts of interest, and lawlessness with the presence of gangsters but also touches on the struggle in terms of social and political issues.